 The final piece in the overall design is the Validation and Verification (V&V).
 This consists of measuring the impedance of the overall earthing system when it reaches a point of practical completion and comparing the measured result again the predicted design outcome.

-In a perfect world, for a design that spans nearly 350m across the diagonal dimension, the test leads would normally extend out to at least 1,000m to escape the electrical influence of the electrode under test (see previous blog).
+So, in a perfect world, for a design that spans nearly 350m across the diagonal dimension, the test leads would normally extend out to at least 1,000m to escape the electrical influence of the electrode under test (see the previous blog).
 In a corner of West London, that was going to be a problem.

 In addition, a previous test using conventional earth tester with only 2.5W signal strength had suffered badly from a build-up in contact resistance at the probe surface.
 Due largely to a drying out of the top layer of soil.
 This caused inconsistent and unreliable measurements that were not initially usable.
 So, to overcome this, the team used their considerable knowledge (top 1% minds) and drove the probes a little deeper and applied a multi-probe array approach as shown in the image.

-This approach is particularly useful on the longer lead deployments to increase the contact influence of the potential probe and make picking up returning signal more effective when the surface layer is problematic.
+This approach is particularly useful in the longer lead deployments to increase the contact influence of the potential probe and make picking up returning signal more effective when the surface layer is problematic.